ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 # Implications for Government

-The Proof is a system that will allow governments to go completely paperless with full confidence and ease.
+Proof is a system that will allow governments to go completely paperless with full confidence and ease.
 The largest hurdle for blockchain's broad adoption, especially for governmental employees who must have an encyclopedic knowledge of regulations and processes while also juggling operations, is the high barrier to entry due to technical complications.
-The Proof simplifies this by adding a user-friendly interface on top of a robust, chain-agnostic engine.
+Proof simplifies this by adding a user-friendly interface on top of a robust, chain-agnostic engine.

 Since all assets, locations, and transactions on blockchain can be tracked, Proof will cut down on required time, increase reliability, and reduce the cost of compliance and organizational resource distribution.
 With countries and cities such as Dubai and the government of The United Kingdom investing billions into blockchain technology, Proof expedites the process of adopting blockchain into processes such as internal asset transfer, voting, and record keeping.